BlueTeamBlake/BlueTeamBlake/README.md

 ## 🧠 About Me

-- 🔐 From Sales to Cyber
+- 🔐 From Sales to Cyber, Sec+ Certified
 - 🐍 Python Programmer as a hobby
 - 🏗️ I build projects based off courses (for now)
 - 📍 Soon to be based in Scottsdale, AZ